-Treatment of multiple myeloma in patients who have received at least 2 prior therapies including lenalidomide and a proteasome inhibitor and have progressed on or within 60 days of completion of previous treatment (with prednisone).
+- Multiple myeloma in patients who have received at least 2 prior therapies including lenalidomide and a proteasome inhibitor and have progressed on or within 60 days of completion of previous treatment (with prednisone).

 Inhibits proliferation and induced apoptosis of hematopoietic tumor cells.
 Proliferation of resistant multiple myeloma cell lines and may act synergistically with dexamethasone.
-Enhances T cell- and natural killer (NK) cell-mediated immunity and inhibits production of pro-inflammatory cytokines.
+Enhances T cell- and natural killer cell-mediated immunity and inhibits production of pro-inflammatory cytokines.

-Decreased progression of multiple myeloma.
+Decreased progression of multiple myeloma and KS.

 Absorption: Well absorbed following oral administration.

 Metabolism and Excretion: Primarily metabolized in the liver by CYP1A2 and CYP3A4 with some metabolism by CYP2C19 and CYP2D6.
 Metabolites excreted in urine and feces.
 Minimal amounts excreted unchanged in urine.

 Half-life: Normal subjects– 9.5 hr; myeloma patients– 7.5 hr.